 MANAGING COURSE ENROLLMENTS

-Once the enrollment capacity number has been set by a department, colleagues manage enrollments in their classes by
+Once a department has set the enrollment capacity number, colleagues manage enrollments in their classes by

 (1) Using the SIS Wait List OR